-Let me start with the bad news: You won’t achieve Work/Life balance in 2018.
+Let me start with the bad news: You won’t achieve Work/Life balance this year.
 In fact, you will NEVER achieve work/life balance.
 This is because Work/Life balance doesn’t actually exist.
 “Balance” assumes that there is some magical point where everything is in perfect alignment and the goal is to find that place and stay there as long as you can.
 The problem is, what seems balanced today will feel unbalanced tomorrow.
 With the demands of home changing day to day, and work responsibilities constantly evolving, Work vs. Life is not a problem you’ll ever solve.
 This realization can leave you feeling discouraged and somewhat hopeless.
 There should be a way for hard-working leaders to win at BOTH work AND home!

 Now for the good news: Although Work/Life balance is not a problem that you’ll solve, it is a tension that you can learn to manage incredibly well.
 For the last twenty years, I’ve had the privilege of working with hundreds of organizations and thousands of leaders to help them manage key tensions - providing a three-step plan that worked for them - and it will work for you too!

 Using the map found on the final page of this document, start by answering the questions in the boxes with the “+” sign above the words WORK and HOME.
 Put your top three positive results from focusing on WORK in the box on the left, and the top three positive results from focusing on HOME in the box on the right.
 I will share with you my answers as an example: